If you like my blog, I think you'll love my books.

 You can be happier with less, and Uncluttered will show you how.

-The Minimalist Family: How You and Your Children Can Find More Joy With Less.
+The Minimalist Family: How You and Your Children Can Find More Joy With Less (paid link).
 We all want to give our children advantages, opportunities, and happiness, but nowadays it's such a challenge to keep from overloading them with toys and activities.
 We might actually be stunting our kids' ability to distinguish between needs and wants, or to become flexible and self-reliant.
 We might even be unintentionally teaching them that happiness comes with the next purchase.

 Minimalism isn't just for young singles or downsizing seniors, it's for families too.
 The Minimalist Family offers thoughtful advice about clutter, habits, and busyness, and tackles real challenges such as homework, laundry, and daily meal preparation.
 It includes chapters on toys, technology, travel, and so much more.

 The Magic of Words: Help Your Child Be a Reader for Life (paid link).

 Minimalism A to Z: Find Joy, Contentment, and Purpose in Life With Minimalism (paid link).